The r

 Program Manager / Biodiversity Officer

-Cass is working across several roles and projects including Program Manager and Biodiversity Officer.
-She has 20+ years experience working in environmental management with a focus on waterway and bushland assessment and protection and restoration.
-She has previously been a co-ordinator of the group and authored the Boodjidup, Wilyabrup and Quinninup river action plans.
+Cass’ many talents and skills are spread in several roles and projects across Nature Conservation, including as Program Manager and Biodiversity Officer coordinating our biodiversity assessments for land holders.
+She has more than two decacdes experience working in environmental management with a focus on waterway and bushland assessment, protection and restoration.
+Cass has previously been the coordinator of Nature Conservation when it was called the Cape to Cape Catchments Group, and has authored the Boodjidup, Wilyabrup and Quinninup river action plans.
 She brings a wealth of experience in the Capes landscape and the community.

 Lauren Scanlon